flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

   laying out or measuring text.
 - Directly using `RichText`, or overriding `textScaleFactor` in `EditableText` and `SelectableText`.
+- Checking the value of `textScaleFactor` getters (which is common in tests).

 If your app targets Android 14 devices, migration may have to be done on a case-by-case basis, and extra testing is strongly recommended to make sure the UI